 Who We Are

 LifeLine Projects was founded in 2000 by a group of volunteers in East London who saw a need in their local community.
 Realising that they could be part of the solution, they began working with isolated and marginalised women.
 Since then, we’ve grown from a small organisation with just two part-time members of staff, to one of the larger community-based social enterprises in the capital.
 Over the years, we’ve worked with numerous organisations to deliver many public-sector-funded programmes, and we’ve received several awards recognising the fruits of our programmes and been short-listed for many more.

 Meet the rest of the LifeLine family...

-LifeLine Projects was founded 21 years ago, back in 2001, when a group of volunteers recognised a need in their community.
-Wanting to be part of the solution, they began supporting isolated and marginalised women in the area.
-Back then,
+LifeLine Projects was founded 21 years ago, when a group of volunteers recognised a need in their community.
+Wanting to be part of the solution, they began supporting isolated and marginalised women in the areaand vulnerable young people in local

 Josh joined SW!TCH Expeditions [one of our previous alternative education provisions] and was assigned a one-to-one mentor by the name of Adam.
 Josh had a history of mental health issues, struggled to control his temper, and was prone to using